code-iai/saphari_final_review/saphari_tool_detector/README.md

 ## Parameters of the detector

-- `topic`: Topic for the rectified colored camera image
+- `topic`: Topic for the rectified colored camera image.
-- `table_frame`: TF frame for the table
+- `table_frame`: TF frame for the table.
-- `camera_frame`: TF frame for the camera
+- `camera_frame`: TF frame for the camera.
-- `data_path`: Path to the data folder containing the trained models
+- `data_path`: Path to the data folder containing the trained models.
-- `threshold_low`: Lower threshold for the edge detection
-- `threshold_high`: Higher threshold for the edge detection
-- `threshold_hough`: Minimum votes for an object to be detected
 - `max_overlap`: Maximum allowed overlap between bounding boxes of detected objects.
-Objects with less confidence will be discarded
+Objects with less confidence will be discarded.
 - `min_confidence`: Minimum confidence of detected objects.
 - `fake_perception`: Instead of running the perception it will publish some static results.
+- `fake_min_conf`: Min random confidence for fake perception.
+- `fake_max_conf`: Max random confidence for fake perception.
+- `fake_min_delay`: Min delay for fake perception.
+- `fake_max_delay`: Max delay for fake perception.
 - `publish_tf`: Publish poses of the object in TF under `/tool_<id>_<name>`.
 - `static_tf`: Enable a static TF publisher for the camera and table frame.

+## Parameters of the train_confidence

+- `threshold_low`: Lower threshold for the edge detection.
+- `threshold_high`: Higher threshold for the edge detection.
+- `threshold_hough`: Minimum votes for an object to be detected.
+- `scale`: Scaling for input images.
+- `dp`: Minimum confidence of detected objects.
+- `angle_step`: Instead of running the perception it will publish some static results.